makenew/serverless-nodejs/README.md

 Use the [`npm version`][npm-version] command to release a new version.
 This will push a new git tag which will trigger a GitHub action.

-Publishing may be triggered using on the web using a [version workflow_dispatch on GitHub Actions].
+Publishing may be triggered using a [version workflow_dispatch on GitHub Actions].

 [npm-version]: https://docs.npmjs.com/cli/version
 [version workflow_dispatch on GitHub Actions]: https://github.com/makenew/serverless-nodejs/actions?query=workflow%3Aversion